-The price of a helmet is influenced by several things, such as the materials used, the technology integrated, various certifications, and its brand.
-There are some other intangibles as well; Arai helmets, for example, are all handmade and their slight premium over comparable helmets reflects that.
+The price of a helmet is influenced by several things, such as the materials used, technology integrated, certifications, and brand.
+There are some other intangibles as well; Arai helmets, for example, are all handmade and their premium over segment-comparable helmets reflects that.

-Where the sticker can really climb is when you get into helmets designed for racing or other specialized applications.
-A racing helmet made of carbon fiber, while being much lighter than a traditional helmet, will also have a price tag to match the exotic materials used.
+Price points climb when you get into more highly-engineered/specc'd out helmets, helmets made with advanced materials (such as carbon fiber), or helmets that come with a lot of integrated technology.
+A racing helmet made of carbon fiber, while being much lighter than a traditional helmet, will have a price tag to match the "exotic" materials used.

 A good rule of thumb to follow is to spend enough to protect your head, but not so much that you need to pull back from other gear.

 The first and foremost purpose of your helmet is to protect your head in the event of an accident.
 If there is one area that you should not compromise on, it’s safety.
 You want a quality helmet that will provide you with the protection you need.

 At a minimum, your helmet must pass local regulations.
 In North America, that’s the DOT – Department of Transportation.
 In the EU, it’s ECE – Economic Commission for Europe.
 Helmets that have DOT/ECE approval are safe and road legal.
 However, if you want to ensure your helmet provides maximum protection, you will also want to look for SNELL or SHARP certification.

 Note szmost DOT or ECE-approved helmets are not actually tested prior to certification.
 The helmets are built to specific standards outlined by DOT or ECE, but are not actually required to be tested to prove their compliance.

 If you want proof in the pudding, you need to look at third-party helmet safety standards.